University of Arkansas at Little Rock

 Strategy and Guidelines

-In order to determine the amount of excess cash available for investing, the Vice Chancellor for Finance & Administration, or CFO, should develop and utilize a cash management procedure.
+In order to determine the amount of excess cash available for investing, the Associate Vice Chancellor for Finance & Administration, or their designee, should develop and utilize a cash management procedure.
 The cash management procedure shall provide guidelines for forecasting excess cash available.
 The cash forecasting information will strategically determine the need for short-term investments (three months to one year) and long-term investments (one year or longer).

 This policy authorizes investment of operating funds in the following types of securities: